petershin/liferay-learn/docs/commerce/latest/en/inventory-management.md

 {bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+`

-If you have a unit of measure configured for the SKU, inventory is managed by that unit.
+If you have a unit of measure configured for the SKU, inventory is managed by that unit for the SKU.

 {bdg-secondary}`Liferay DXP 2023.Q3/Portal 7.4 GA97 and Below`

-Inventory is managed per SKU.
-Read [Setting Inventory by Warehouse](./inventory-management/setting-inventory-by-warehouse.md) for more information.
+Inventory is tracked at the SKU level.

 ```{important}
 Each product in the inventory must be associated to at least one SKU.
 ```

+Read [Setting Inventory by Warehouse](./inventory-management/setting-inventory-by-warehouse.md) for more information.

 ## Low Stock Actions

 A low stock action performs an action when available product inventory reaches a specific threshold.
-Read [Low Stock Action](./inventory-management/low-stock-action.md) to learn how to configure the action that is executed when inventory reaches a minimum threshold.
+Read [Low Stock Action](./inventory-management/low-stock-action.md) to learn how to configure the executed action when inventory reaches a minimum threshold.

 Developers interested in creating their own custom low stock action can read [Implementing a Custom Low Stock Activity](./developer-guide/managing-inventory/implementing-a-custom-low-stock-activity.md).